rocketlabdelta/info-central/_recovery/deployment-bags.md

 Photo 2 shows an 18” pilot attached to a Rocketman medium bag.
 A short 1/4” tubular nylon bridle was added to the bag for pilot chute attachment.

-{% media /images/deploybag_rm5.jpg|Close up of the brindle attachment at the top of the bag|media--small %}
+{% picture path: '/images/deploybag_rm5.jpg', caption: 'Close up of the brindle attachment at the top of the bag', class: 'picture--small' %}

 The short 1/4” tubular nylon bridle was sewn to the bag by hand using carpet thread, which is available at any store with sewing supplies.
 The bridle ends in a loop, and the pilot’s suspension lines are looped through the loop to attach the pilot to the bridle.

-{% media /images/deploybag_rm6.jpg|A Rocketman R7 parachute stuffed into a medium bag, and the pilot chute %}
+{% picture path: '/images/deploybag_rm6.jpg', caption: 'A Rocketman R7 parachute stuffed into a medium bag, and the pilot chute' %}

 The above photo shows the deployment bag in the process of being packed; it is still open.
 Because the bag has not been closed yet it is not yet ready for flight.